 Contemporary Art Museum St. Louis

 3750 Washington Blvd St. Louis, MO 63108 314.535.4660 camstl.org

 Instagram camstl

 Facebook contemporaryartmuseumstl

 Twitter ContemporarySTL

-Hours 10-5 Thu 10-8 Fri 10-5 Sat & Sun
+Hours 10-5 Thu 10-8 Fri 10-5 Sat &Sun

 CAM is free.
 Visit often!

+Contemporary Art Museum St. Louis

+-more-

+Programs take place online until safety guidelines change.
+All programs, dates, and times are subject to change.

-The exhibition is generously supported by Carol and Michael Staenberg.
-Ebony G. Patterson: ...when the cuts erupt...the garden rings...and the warning is a wailing... is organized for the Contemporary Art Museum St. Louis by Wassan Al-Khudhairi, Chief Curator.
-About the Contemporary Art Museum St. Louis The Contemporary Art Museum St. Louis works to enrich lives and inspire curiosity, creativity, and learning through experiences with contemporary art.
+About the Contemporary Art Museum St. Louis

+The Contemporary Art Museum St. Louis works to enrich lives and inspire curiosity, creativity, and learning through experiences with contemporary art.
 Focused on a dynamic array of changing exhibitions, the Museum reflects and contributes to the global cultural landscape while engaging thousands of visitors through a wide array of public programs.
 CAM nurtures the creative minds of our city's youth through free, in-depth art education, making a long-lasting impact on the community.
 We are a site for discovery, a welcoming space, free and open to all.
-Programs and events will be announced at a later date.